Constance Lemuria Resort is set on Praslin's unspoilt north-west coast.

 One of Lemuria's greatest assets for sports' lovers is its challenging 18-hole championship golf course, the only one in the Seychelles.
 The par 70 circuit opened in October 2000, covering an area of 5,556 square metres, and has tested both professionals and amateurs in the years since.
 Stretching from Grande Anse to Anse Georgette, its twists and turns, climbs and drops are spectacular even to the uninitiated, and offer breathtaking vistas whether you walk the course or simply drive its route in a golf buggy.
 For those who wish to play (fees apply), equipment can be hired or the Club House golf shop (open 7.00am–7.00pm) sells a wide range golf requisites and sports clothes.

-Ideal length of stay: 3-6 nights
+Ideal length of stay: 3 nights to about a week

 Directions: If you're arriving by plane (approx 20mins from Mahe), Lemuria is a short 5–10-minute drive from the airport.
 Alternatively, if you arrive by ferry in Baie St Anne from either Mahe or La Digue, you can follow the clearly marked signs from the jetty towards Vallee de Mai and Grande Anse, before turning right along the coastal road to its very end.
 This drive will take approximately 30 minutes.
 Car hire can be organised to meet you either at the port or the airport, or the hotel will arrange a meet-and-greet transfer.